danielm/uploader/README.md

    }
    ```

-   This can also be a `function` if you need a dynamic value.
-If this function returns `false` nothing will be added.
+   If you need a dynamic value this can be set as a `function`.
+Also, if this function returns `false` nothing will be added.

    ```javascript
    // Example